rejuvyesh/homepage/posts/2013-03-02-where-is-the-time.md

 And you seriously want me not to just remain a consumer of information but also a producer?

 ![_You gotta be kidding me_.](/images/kidding.png)

+BTW you should better check out [Gwern's essay](http://www.gwern.net/Culture%20is%20not%20about%20Esthetics) on Culture and how it's not about esthetics.